Subspace decomposition with defect diffusion coefficient: Offline-online approximation of the preconditioner

 \subsection{Offline phase}

-In the offline phase we compute a set of local operators corresponding to a finite collection of reference coefficients.
-These operators are reused in the online phase to construct approximations of patch-local operators for arbitrary defect realizations.

-Due to the periodic structure of the background coefficient $A_\varepsilon$ and the identical shape and size of the defect inclusions, all interior patches $\omega_i$ share the same geometric structure up to translation, as illustrated in Figure~\ref{fig:patches}.
-Moreover, for any interior patch, the restriction of the coefficient $A(\cdot,\omega)$ to $\omega_i$ is fully determined by the local defect configuration within the patch.
+The aim of the offline phase is to precompute, once and for all, a set of reference local operators that can subsequently be reused in the online phase to approximate the realization-dependent operators corresponding to arbitrary realizations of the diffusion coefficient.
+Because all interior patches $\omega_i$ share the same geometry (see Figure \ref{fig:patches}), the restriction of the coefficient $A(\cdot,\gamma)$ to $\omega_i$ is fully determined by the local defect configuration within the patch.
 This allows local problems posed on different interior patches to be mapped, by translation, to a single reference patch.
-Moreover, the defect term in \eqref{coeff} has a localized structure.
-Therefore, the restriction of the coefficient to an interior patch $\omega_i$ can be represented as a sum of contributions corresponding to individual defect locations.

-In the offline phase, we therefore introduce a finite family of reference coefficients defined on a reference patch $\widehat{\omega}$.
+Furthermore, since the defect term in \eqref{coeff} is localized, the restriction $A(\cdot,\gamma)|_{\omega_i}$ can be represented as a sum of contributions associated with the individual defect locations contained in that patch.
+We therefore introduce a finite family of reference coefficients defined on a reference patch $\widehat{\omega}$.
 The first reference coefficient corresponds to the defect-free background,

 For each admissible defect location intersecting the patch, we define its reference coefficient